jackabox/old.jackwhiting.co.uk/_works/london-apartments.md

 The design was created by a colleague at [Adtrak](http://adtrak.co.uk) to implement the property location search.

 After everything was built and tested, we included some rich meta elements to provide better search results in Google.
-Then the site was cached to reduce load on the database from multiple requests.
+Then the site was cached to reduce the load on the database from multiple requests.